zapabob/ROCm/README.md

 To install ROCm on your system, follow the instructions below:

-1.Delete the previous versions of ROCm before installing the latest version.
+1. Delete the previous versions of ROCm before installing the latest version.
-2.Create a /etc/yum.repos.d/rocm.repo file with the following contents:
+2. Create a /etc/yum.repos.d/rocm.repo file with the following contents:

 	[ROCm]
 	name=ROCm